 According to Health Canada regulations, food with a gluten-free claim cannot exceed 20 ppm gluten.
 But does O’Doughs set a threshold even lower than that?
 Likely not, because that would be a huge selling point, but we really shouldn’t speculate.
 If you’re extra sensitive to gluten, be cautious when trying out any new product.

-Also, what actual procedures does O’Doughs take to reduce cross-contamination?
+Also, what actual procedures does O’Doughs take to reduce cross-contact with gluten?
 If we find out more, we’ll update this article to let you know.

 If you have eaten O’Doughs products, please share your experience with our community by commenting below.